 The evaluation and support system consists of multiple measures to paint an accurate and comprehensive picture of teacher performance.
-All teachers will be evaluated in four components, grouped into two types of major categories: Teacher Practice and Student Outcomes.
+All teachers will be evaluated in four components, grouped into two major categories: Teacher Performance and Student Outcomes.

-- 1. Teacher Practice Related Indicators: An evaluation of the core instructional practices and skills that positively affect student learning.
-This category is comprised of two components: - (a) Observation of Teacher Performance and Practice (40%) as defined within the CCT Rubric for Effective Teaching 2014, which articulates four domains and twelve indicators of teacher practice - (b)) Parent Feedback (10%) on teacher practice through surveys - 2.
-Student Outcomes Related Indicators: An evaluation of teachers' contributions to student academic progress at the school and classroom level.
-There is also an option in this category to include student feedback.
-This area is comprised of two components: - (a) Student Growth and Development (45%) as determined by the teacher's Student Learning Objectives (SLOs) and associated Indicators of Academic Growth and Development (IAGDs) - (b)Whole-School Measures of Student Learning as determined by aggregate student learning indicators or Student Feedback (5%)
+- 1. Teacher Performance Indicators: An evaluation of the core instructional and professional practices that positively affect student learning in that teacher's classroom and school wide.
+This category is comprised of two components: - (a) Observation of Teacher Performance and Practice (40%) as defined by the TNTP Core Rubric, which articulates five domains and nineteen indicators of teacher practice - (b)) Parent Feedback (10%) collected from school-wide parent survey administered by Panorama 2x per year. - 2.
+Student Performance Indicators : An evaluation of teachers' contributions to student academic progress..
+This area is comprised of two components: - (a) Student Growth and Development (45%): as determined by the teacher's Student Learning Objectives (SLOs) and associated Indicators of Academic Growth and Development (IAGDs). - (b) Student Feedback on teacher practice (5%): as determined by Panorama survey data.

-Scores from each of the four components will be combined to produce a summative performance rating designation of Exemplary, Proficient, Developing or Below Standard.
+Scores from each of the four components will be combined to produce a summative performance rating designation of Effective, Developing Minimally Effective or Ineffective.
 The performance levels are defined as: